Applications for our 2020 Summer Organizing Fellowship are now open! Apply by March 8th!

 - Individualized mentorship opportunities and guidance on your campaign and your growth as an organizer

-- Connections with professionals working on climate and energy issues
+- Connections with professionals working in the climate justice movement

-- Current undergraduate students attending school at college in the United States, who will still be in school in Fall 2019.
+- Current students attending college in the United States who will still be in school in Fall 2020.

 Students involved in fossil fuel divestment campaigns on their campuses.